 The Japanese Diet established a new, comprehensive Food Labeling Law on June 28, 2013.
 The law mandates nutritional labeling and inclusion of allergen information on all pre-packaged processed food products, including imports.
-The law took effect in April 2015, with a one to two year transition period for the majority of the regulations; nutritional labeling requirements have a five-year transition period.
+The law took effect in April 2015 and nutritional labeling requirements have a five-year transition period until March 31, 2020.
 For further details, please refer to JA4043.